gvisoc/gvisoc.github.io/_posts/2020-04-26-Lenovo ThinkPad T490s - a Battery Review under Linux.md

 At that moment I left it alone, powered on and with the lid closed, and I just did other things.
 I suppose that you can use the laptop normally, though.

+In Windows 10, battery gauge recalibration can be done with [Lenovo Vantage](https://www.lenovo.com/us/en/software/vantage).

 # The Measures
 I set up the brightness to 25% (comfortable for dark themes), connected my headset, and went on a battery ride.
 What I did was to run some scenarios for a number of minutes (2 to 5) in order to stabilize the measures by getting to a sort of "permanent regime", and then check the power drain with `sudo powertop` in a terminal.
 With that drainage measured in Watts, I did some basic arithmetic with the battery total capacity (57 W nominal).